nolzaj93/NolzPersonalProject/README.md

 - Learn how to use OpenCV and ARKit to have the virtual skeleton move with the body in real time
 - Record a video of movement with overlay
 - Test different combinations of clothing and environments for accuracy
-- Debug, document, and format

-## Sprint Backlog 6
-- Debug, improve documentation, and research ways to improve accuracy of joint detection
 - Start creating algorithms to calculate joint angles
 - Start writing methods to analyze human movements
 - Begin converting algorithms to code that recognize movements faults and ideal movement